Cookie Stuffing: What Will Advertisers Face Next in a Post-Cookie World?

 How Can I Identify Cookie Stuffing?

-Concerned that some of the affiliates in your program are engaged in cookie stuffing?
-Here are a few signs that your partners may be up to no good:
+Concerned that some of your affiliates may be engaged in cookie stuffing?
+Here are a few signs to look for that might suggest your partners are up to no good:

 Know Your Affiliates

-Each applicant to your affiliate program should be screened and reviewed manually to ensure that it is a reputable and trusted lead source.
-You can review each applicant’s customer service skills to know that they will represent your brand well.
-Also consider their reputation among other advertisers, as this can help ensure they will not cheat you out of undue commissions.
+Implementing manual approval is one of the best methods to ensure that your affiliates are honest.
+Each applicant to your affiliate program should be screened and reviewed to ensure that it is a reputable and trusted lead source.
+You can also look into each applicant’s customer service skills to know that they will represent your brand well.